Group Size: 4 - 24 passengers

 Leaving the city of Johannesburg behind you make your way east through the coalfields of Mpumalanga.
-Your journey today follows in the footsteps of the old trade routes to the Lowveld and the Kruger National Park.
-Set up camp at the base for the next three nights and enjoy a sundowner drive before being treated to some local dancing and dinner around the campfire tonight.
+Your journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
+You set up camp at your base for the next three nights and enjoy a lovely sundowner drive.
 (BLD)

 Day 24 - Kruger National Park

-Included Highlight: Morning Kruger Park game drive in Nomad Truck / The Panorama Route (God’s Window, Bourke’s Luck Potholes and Three Rondavels).
+Included Highlights: The Panorama Route – God’s Window, Bourke’s Luck Potholes and Three Rondavels, Local Dinner and Dance.

-Day 26 - End of Cape to Kruger Tour
+Day 26 - End of your Cape Town to Kruger Tour

-As is customary when on safari, you rise early this morning to enjoy a guided bush walk.
-Being in the bush on foot offers a unique opportunity to appreciate the smaller details of this great wilderness area.
-Arrive at Belvedere Estate in the late afternoon and all travellers are invited to join the guide for a traditional meal tonight (at own expense), this can be booked with your guide on the day before arrival.
-Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
+You enjoy your last drive through the park before setting off to Belvedere Estate.
+You arrive at Belvedere Estate in the late afternoon and all travellers are invited to join for a traditional meal tonight.
+This can be booked with your guide on the day before arrival.
+Many great tales are shared and tonight is for celebrating the many wonders of African travel.
 (BL)

 Dates and Pricing